-Ken Burrough is the CEO and Founder of the South Florida Black Professionals Network.
+Ken W. Burrough is founder and CEO of South Florida’s Black Professionals Network.

 In his spare time he freelances as a videographer.
-He has shot and produced promotional video for ICABA Media Holdings, LLC, 100 Black Men of Tampa Bay, AARLCC, Juneteenth Festival of St. Petersburg, the Infinite Scholars Program and several entrepreneurs and artists.
-His work has been aired on the Bright House Network and posted by Moffit Cancer Center.
+He’s shot and produced promotional video for ICABA Media Holdings, LLC, 100 Black Men of Tampa Bay, AARLCC, Juneteenth Festival of St. Petersburg, the Infinite Scholars Program and several entrepreneurs and artists.
+His work has been broadcast on the Bright House Network and posted by Moffit Cancer Center.